- Accountability Rating:

 - Index 3: Closing Performance Gaps:

 - This index provides a measure of performance on state STAAR tests by economically disadvantaged students, as well as students in the two lowest performing race/ethnic groups.
-Campuses and districts receive one point for each percentage of students in these groups that who passed the STAAR test.
+Campuses and districts receive one point for each percentage of students in these groups that passed the STAAR test.
 Beginning in 2014, districts and campuses will receive two points for each percentage of students in these groups who met the advanced standard on STAAR tests.

 - Index 4: Postsecondary Readiness: